Christian-Stefan/Image-Segmentation-with-low-memory-print-and-fast-EfficientNet-model/Final assignment/README.md

 In short, this project contains:

-- A semantic segmentation model based on an EfficientNet encoder and U-net decoder;
+- A semantic segmentation model based on an EfficientNet encoder and U-net decoder located in `model.py`;
 - A `requirements.txt` file containing the Python dependencies;
 - Training and/or inference scripts required to reproduce the experiment (e.g., Hyperparameter optimization/`train_hypo.py` or mere training/`train.py`);
 - Supporting files needed to run the experiment in a slurm environment (e.g., `Dockerfile`);